Internet Scams: What Are They and How to Avoid Them?

 Social Media Scams

-Apart from the never-ending comic and how-to videos nearly everybody is posting, social media has been awash with many posts.
-Including false vaccination data, sham coronavirus tests, and counterfeit Covid-19 cures.
+Besides the never-ending comic and how-to videos nearly everybody posts, social media has been awash with many posts, including false vaccination data, sham coronavirus tests, and counterfeit Covid-19 cures.

 social media scams

 Imported medicine, COVID-19 tests, and vaccines can be risky on healthcare-related matters, and users should be careful before trusting and even using them.
-Apart from being difficult, selling such coronavirus-based health products from abroad is not legal.
+Besides being complex, selling such coronavirus-based health products abroad is not legal.

 It’s about time social media sellers adopt actual stores to protect their businesses and keep potential customers secure.
 Avoid buying products directly from social media pages.
 Instead, search for their store or move on to the following advanced online seller with a legalized store.